godot-rust/book/src/toolchain/export-web.md

 The following section assumes your extension targets **Godot 4.3 or later**.
 If your extension will only target Godot 4.2 or 4.1, you may keep the initial configuration from [Project Configuration](#project-configuration) without any changes.

-In addition, this section's instructions require **gdext 0.3 or later**.
+In addition, this section's instructions require **godot-rust 0.3 or later**.
 ```

 The above settings assume that multi-threading support is always needed for your extension.
 However, starting with Godot 4.3, when the end user